kustomzone/chaincode-investigator/how_do_i_chaincode.md

 ###Dependencies
 The `import` statement list a few dependencies that you will need for your chaincode to build successfully.
-- The hyperledger shim.
+- The Hyperledger shim.
 This is the code that interfaces your golang code with a peer.

 ###Implementing the chaincode interface
 First, implement the chaincode shim interface in your golang code.
 The three functions are **Init**, **Invoke**, and **Query**.